 - Provide shade for the bees in the afternoon

-Bees love the morning sun – but being exposed to it all day can cause the hive to overheat.
-You can move your bees to a shadier location during the Summer, especially if there is a suitable spot nearby.
+Bees love the morning sun, but being exposed to it all day can cause the hive to overheat.
+You can move your bees to a shadier location during the summer, especially if there is a suitable spot nearby.
 This can provide shelter from the direct sun and make it easier to keep the hive cool.
-Alternatively, you could try using a shade cloth or umbrella.
+Alternatively, you could try using a shade cloth such as this one, or large umbrella.
 Just make sure it’s up high enough not to impact the bees’ flight path to and from the hive.

 - Use a screened bottom board to improve ventilation

 I have heard of beekeepers making small holes in their beehives to improve ventilation.
 Still, it’s not something I would do, as it could cause the hive to become too cold in Winter.
-A preferred solution would be to use a screened bottom board underneath the hive instead of a solid one.
-This helps improve ventilation.
-You can swap it back for a solid bottom board during Winter to ensure the hive stays warm during colder weather.
+A better solution would be to replace the solid bottom board with a screened bottom board (such as this one for an 8-frame Langstroth hive, or this one for a 10-frame hive).
+A screened bottom board helps improve ventilation.
+You can use it over summer, then swap it back for a solid one in Winter to ensure the hive stays warm during colder weather.